ildarmgt/BitcoinNameSystem/README.md

 (using testnet and short duration testing mode parameters for now)

 * Bidding period for domains operational.
 Refunds on previous bids and minimum increases enforced for validity.
-Tie breaking at same height via pseudo-random deterministic function based on transaction's block height gives nobody an advantage.
+Tie breaking at same height via pseudo-random deterministic function based on transaction's block hash gives nobody an advantage.

 * Transactions are created and broadcast within the UI based on action chosen and requirements.
 Tx is summarized on same page as broadcast.